This is now out of date! Updated method here: click.

 I use this setup in combination with

-the project root (using projectile with a
+root (using projectile with a

-.projectile file at the
+.projectile file at the project

-lsp-mode appears to handle that nicely).
+appears to handle that nicely).

 I’m still by no means an expert, but it was a good learning experience and I no longer have a black box from copying and pasting from other’s Emacs init files.
 I have code completion and inter/intra-project file and definition jumping – the two big features I like to add to my C++ development setup in Emacs.